Good night story for performance experts

 If this is the danger then what the solution could be?

-I believe young entrepreneurs should read a lot about what I call it bad days in business.
+We believe young entrepreneurs should read a lot about what we call a bad days in business.
 We should be always positive and powerful but we shouldn't forget that there are people who are better than us.
 They can chase us, copy us and do things better than us.

 And senior managers and leaders in corporate world should not forget that if by their effort smartness or building trust in higher management they could climb up the ladder of responsibility in their company, there is always the possibility that in lower levels there are people that are better than them.
 There are companies that are doing better.